+- Scope of environmental studies

+- ✤ Site prioritization

+- Remedy selection

-- ◆ Future land use
+- Future land use

-- \ Site study or cleanup schedule
+- Site study or cleanup schedule

 - Work plan priorities

 - Relative-Risk Site Evaluations.

-The installations depend on this advice to effectively determine the best course of action in their cleanup plans.
-Figure G-4 shows the type of advice provided by RABs in FY00.
+While the RAB does not provide consensus advice, the installations depend on the advice provided to more effectively determine the best course of action in their cleanup plans.
+Figure H-4 shows the type of advice provided by RABs in FY02.